WarwickTechCrew/tc-website-wiki/wiki/03-disciplines/02-sound/07-pa2/index.md

 To start, you need to inform the wizards of your speaker setup.
 Click the wizard button, then "Run Setup Wizard" and follow the instructions to tell the wizards if you're using a mono or stereo speaker setup.
-Connect the LR out of the desk into the LR inputs at the back of the PA2, then connect your PA to the "high" output.
-When you play audio out the desk, you should see metering in PA2 on the front display.
-Make sure the mute buttons are not engaged!
+Connect the LR out of the desk into the LR inputs at the back of the PA2, then connect your main PA to the "high" output, and your subs to the "low" if you're using them.
+When you play audio out the desk, you should see metering appear in PA2 front display.
+Make sure that the mute buttons are not engaged!

 ## Feedback Suppression (AFS)